-Form 40-V needs to be sent to us only if you are paying by check or money order.
+Form OR-40-V needs to be sent to us only if you are paying by check or money order.
 For electronic payment options see our website.

-If your name is printed on Form 40-V. Check your name, address, and Social Security number for accuracy.
+If your name is printed on Form OR-40-V. Check your name, address, and Social Security number for accuracy.
 Also check your spouse's name and Social Security number if filing jointly.

-If your name isn't printed on Form 40-V. Check the estimated payment box.
+If your name isn't printed on Form OR-40-V. Check the estimated payment box.
 Fill out the beginning and ending date of your tax year.
-For calendar year taxpayers the beginning date will be January 1, 2016 and the ending date will be December 31, 2016.
+For calendar year taxpayers the beginning date will be January 1, 2017 and the ending date will be December 31, 2017.
 Print your first name, last name, social security number, current address, and daytime phone number.
-If you're filing a joint Form 40-V, print your spouse's first name, last name, and Social Security number.
+If you're filing a joint Form OR-40-V, print your spouse's first name, last name, and Social Security number.

 If your address has changed from the last time you filed, fill out the change of address/name form located on our website.
-Send the change of address form in separate from your Form 40-V.
+Send the change of address form in separate from your Form OR-40-V. You may also log into Revenue Online to update your address.